Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/Example-Commerce-work-with-SEO-and-translations-on-a-product.md

-# Example AI-Assistant and Commerce, how to work with SEO and translations on a product
+# Example AI-Assistant and Optimizely Commerce, how to work with SEO and translations on a product

 In this example, we showcase the remarkable speed at which you can handle SEO content and localization.